 Martin is 18 years old.
 When Martin joined the Creative Mentoring programme, he was living in semi-independent accommodation.
 He was serving community service and was often in trouble with the police and Youth Offending Services.
-He demonstrated very low self-confidence which impacted his communication with others and his self-belief.
+He demonstrated very low self-confidence which impacted his communication and self-belief.

-Despite initially struggling to engage with new people, including his Creative Mentor, Martin slowly started to develop trust with them through joint moments of learning.
+Despite initially struggling to engage with new people, including his Creative Mentor, Martin slowly started to develop trust with his Creative Mentor through joint moments of learning.

-Coming towards the end of his community service Martin and his Creative Mentor decided to make masks for people working in his community service setting.
+Coming towards the end of his community service, where Martin had grown fond of, Martin and his Creative Mentor decided to make masks for people working in his community service setting.
 Through this way of working, Martin felt a huge sense of purpose.
 He was very excited about making these masks, even going home early so he could make more masks to help out other people.
 This gave Martin a sense of purpose and deeper connections in the community.

-This way of working helped Martin open up to his Creative Mentor, where he instigated a conversation about finding a job, showing a huge increase in decision-making skills and motivation.
+This way of working helped Martin open up to his Creative Mentor, where he instigated a conversation about finding a job with his Creative Mentor, showing a huge increase in decision-making skills and motivation.
 As a result, Martin found a job serving tables at a local café.